The Guy Who Didn't Like Musicals: Sequels

-A short film titled Workin’ Boys was announced in 2019 as a reward for Black Friday’s Kickstarter campaign.
-Production of the film was delayed due to the COVID-19 pandemic but eventually released in 2023.
+A short film titled Workin' Boys was announced in 2019 as a reward for Black Fridays Kickstarter campaign.
+Production of the film was delayed due to the COVID-19 pandemic, but eventually released in 2023.

-A third musical, entitled Nerdy Prudes Must Die was to be performed sometime during 2020 but the COVID-19 pandemic prevented this.
-In September 2022 it was announced that the musical, written by the Langs and Blim, would be performed in February 2023 at the El Portal theatre in Hollywood.
-It was released on Youtube on October 13, 2023.
+A third musical, entitled Nerdy Prudes Must Die was to be performed sometime during 2020, but the COVID-19 pandemic prevented this.
+In September 2022, it was announced that the musical, written by the Langs and Blim, would be performed in February 2023 at the El Portal Theater in Hollywood.
+It was released on YouTube on October 13, 2023.

 Awards

 The Guy Who Didn't Like Musicals received fifteen nominations in twelve categories at the 2019 BroadwayWorld.com Los Angeles Regional Awards, being nominated in every category it was eligible.